r00t4M0NK/BFHBP_pbc/tools/ReadMe.txt

 #####                                    TODO                                                   #####
 #####################################################################################################
 - Add a licence, as Open Common Licence (Creative Common Licences)
-- Finish to test the package: actually 2 services are validated on a total of 3
+- Finish to test the package: actually 2 services are validated on a total of 3 => after an OS update, 3 on 3 are validated and functionnal!
 - Prepare the Package and depose it in Github: it will be the main file & Tips files (I said: I wanted something easy!)